Civil Engineer in MontréalHousing & Career Guide · 2026

 How long does it take a Civil Engineer to buy a home in Montréal?

-Based on 2026 market data, a Civil Engineer earning approximately $90K/year needs around 8 yr 4 mo of gross income to afford a 2-bedroom condo in Montréal.
+Based on 2026 market data, a Civil Engineer earning approximately $90K/year needs around 8 yr 4 mo of gross income to afford a 2-bedroom home in Montréal.
 This uses a standard savings and down-payment model.
-This is a manageable timeline relative to other major Canadian cities.
+This is a manageable timeline relative to other major cities.

 What percentage of income does a Civil Engineer spend on rent in Montréal?

-At current market rents, a Civil Engineer in Montréal spends approximately 26% of gross income on a 2-bedroom apartment.
+At current market rents ($1,950 CAD/mo for a 2BR), a Civil Engineer in Montréal spends approximately 26% of gross income on a 2-bedroom apartment.
 The widely-cited guideline is to keep housing costs below 30% of gross income.
-Montréal is within or near the guideline — one of the healthier rent-to-income ratios for this occupation across Canadian cities.
+Montréal is within or near the guideline — one of the healthier rent-to-income ratios for this occupation.

 Is Montréal a good city for Civil Engineers to immigrate to?

-Strong demand in infrastructure development, urban planning, and transit projects.
-P.Eng. designation increases earning potential significantly.
+Strong demand in infrastructure development, urban planning, and transit.
+P.Eng./PE designation increases earning potential significantly.
 French language proficiency is a practical requirement for most employment outside anglophone sectors.
 Bill 96 strengthens French requirements.
 From a financial standpoint, Montréal is one of the stronger options for Civil Engineers — both the ownership timeline and rent burden are within reasonable range.

-Do Civil Engineers need a Canadian licence to work in Montréal?
+Do Civil Engineers need a local licence to work in Montréal?

-P.Eng.
-(Professional Engineer) licensure required for independent practice.
-Engineers Canada oversees recognition.
+Canada: P.Eng.
+(Professional Engineer) via Engineers Canada.
+US: PE (Professional Engineer) licence via NCEES exams — required for independent practice.
 Credential recognition timelines vary — it is advisable to begin the process before arriving in Canada.
 Quebec has its own regulatory bodies and French-language requirements that can extend the licensing timeline.

 Get your personalised numbers